 Thank you, Professor Kate Manne!

-This interview was edited and abridged by the 2021-2022 UPJA Editorial team of Jack Hawke, Jessica Sophia Ralph, Anna Day, and James Cafferky in March 2022.
+This interview was edited and abridged by Jack Hawke, Jessica Sophia Ralph, James Cafferky, and Anna Day and published in March 2022.